nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Transform your tutoring experience with **TuitionConnect!** Jump straight to the [Quick Start Section](#quick-start) and experience **TuitionConnect** today!

 ## Using this guide
+If you're feeling a bit lost, worry not!
+This user guide is to assist you seamlessly incorporate this application into your private tutoring business operations.

+For first-time users, we understand how it feels to open up an application without proper instructions.
+Thus, we have carefully crafted a [Quick Start](#quick-start) section in this guide to provide you with the knowledge it takes to start using TuitionConnect for your business.

+Eager to learn more about what our application can do?
+Head over to the [Command Format](#command-format) section to learn more about the general formats of the commands and getting yourself prepared before delving into the [Features](#features) section where you are in for the ride of your life!
+The Features section contains the in-depth explanation for each command's format and use cases.

+At last, we have also included a [Command Summary](#command-summary) section for when you become proficient at using TuitionConnect to refer quickly to any commands that you may need!

+Still unsure about the more technical terms used in this guide?
+Fret not, as we also provide a [glossary](#glossary) to better understand all the technical jargons!

 ## Symbols and Syntax